The essential link between fashion,

 APPG secures commons debate

-The chair of the Fashion and Textiles APPG, Dr Sarah Cameron, secured a debate in the commons with a minister from the Department for International Trade to discuss the impact of Brexit on the fashion and textiles industries.
+The chair of the Fashion and Textiles APPG, Dr. Lisa Cameron, secured a debate in the commons with a minister from the Department for International Trade to discuss the impact of Brexit on the fashion and textiles industries.
 Whilst the substance of the debate was limited, it was good to see textiles advocate Barry Sheerman MP join with Dr Cameron in expressing the concerns we have raised through our work.

 “If we have learnt anything from these elections then, it is that politics needs some disruption, an alteration to the status quo.
 If we do not stand up and allow our voice to be heard, we can be confident that the outcome from Brexit, will unlikely be in the form we wish.”